abbirdboy/old_website/_posts/2017-01-13-mastering-bash-and-terminal.md

 5. `ctrl-k` - delete from cursor to the end of the line
 6. `ctrl-u` - delete from cursor to the beginning of the line
 7. `alt-d` - delete the word in front of the cursor
-8. `alt-w` - delete the word behind of the cursor
+8. `ctrl-w` - delete the word behind of the cursor

 The last four aren't necessarily movements, but I use them in conjunction most of the time.